Fundacio-Bit/jee-app-dist/README.md

 The specific steps to installing Docker will differ depending on the host's operating system.
 Full instructions can be found on [Docker's installation documentation](https://docs.docker.com/install/overview/)

+Also you can try [Docker Desktop](https://docs.docker.com/desktop/) on Windows or Mac

 ### Installing

 Clone this repository on your local machine.